mehranasghari/db-backup/README.md

 you must have `mysql-client` package present on your system.
 If you don't have just run `sudo apt install mysql-client`

-For backing up mongodb you must have `montosh` tool installed on your system.
-If you don't have just to to link https://www.mongodb.com/try/download/shell
+For backing up mongodb you must have `mongodump` tool installed on your system.